See what was happening in Redwood Falls 50, 25, and 10 years ago this week.

 • The city added a new computer system to keep track of the approximately 600 dogs licensed every year.

-Page 2 of 2 - • The regional Family Readiness Group held a fundraiser to help pay for CARE packages for area soldiers serving in Kosovo and Iraq.
+• The regional Family Readiness Group held a fundraiser to help pay for CARE packages for area soldiers serving in Kosovo and Iraq.